Murder in Coweta County: Book

 Murder in Coweta County (original ISBN 0-88349-064-1; re-issued in 1983 and 2004) was a 1976 book by Margaret Anne Barnes, originally published by Simon & Schuster in 1977.
 Though the book is generally considered accurate, Barnes' website has quoted the El Paso Times as calling it "the new fictionalized style of recording historic events".

 No Remorse: The Rise and Fall of John Wallace (hardcover ISBN 978-1-58838-264-1), by Dot Moore, explores not only the fateful murder but also the events that brought Wallace to that point—the death of his father and his early exposure to making moonshine, among other events.
 It includes letters to and from Wallace in prison.

 Film

 Murder in Coweta County is a 1983 television movie produced by Dick Atkins and Michael Lepiner, directed by Gary Nelson, and written by Dennis Nemec based on Barnes' book.
 Andy Griffith played landowner John Wallace and Johnny Cash played Sheriff Lamar Potts of Coweta County.
-Cash's wife, June Carter Cash, plays the local seer, Mayhayley Lancaster.
+Cash's wife, June Carter Cash, played the local seer, Mayhayley Lancaster.
 Noted Watergate-era attorney James F. Neal played one of the lawyers during the trial.